 Axel Sonntag works as a senior researcher with Insight Austria in the field of behavioural economics.

-Bianca Thaler works in the field of Higher Education Research, in a current project she deals with the tracking of Students at nine Universities.
+Bianca Thaler works in the reserach group Higher Education Research, in a current project she deals with the tracking of Students at nine Universities.

 Jan Kluge studied economics in Dresden and focuses on issues regarding regional economy.
-Recently he published a Policy Brief dealing with regulations in the passenger transport business.
+He is part of the research group Companies, Industries, Regions and recently published a Policy Brief dealing with regulations in the passenger transport business.

 Nadia Steiber joined the IHS at the beginning of 2018 and works in the research group in_Equality and Education on the topics of education, labor market and social inequality.
 At the moment she is involved in multiple projects including labor market integration of migrants in Austria and social progress in education and work.

-Dagmar Rychnovská joined the IHS as a Marie Skłodowska-Curie Fellow at the beginning of May 2018 and will be working for two years with the TSST research group.
+Dagmar Rychnovská joined the IHS as a Marie Skłodowska-Curie Fellow at the beginning of May 2018 and will be working for two years with the research group Techno-Science and Societal Transformation.
 She holds a Ph.D. in International Relations and specializes in Security Studies.